WebSockets

 Keep in mind the following limitations and considerations:

-• WebSockets is not compatible with backend Directors, shielding, or the Fastly Next-Gen WAF.
+- WebSockets is not compatible with shielding or the Fastly Next-Gen WAF.

-• When handling a WebSocket request, vcl_log will run at the time the request is accepted rather than when the connection ends.
+vcl_logwill run at the time the request is accepted rather than when the connection ends. - Client request headers that are added, removed, or modified on your

 Billing

-For more details about this product, including how to purchase it, contact your account manager or email sales@fastly.com.
+Some Fastly products can be purchased directly in the web interface on the Products page.
+For more details about a product, including pricing information or for help purchasing it, contact your account manager or email sales@fastly.com.